keycloakify/keycloakify/README.md

 );
 ```

-If you have a unique project for your app and the Keycloak theme, your index should look
+If you share a unique project for your app and the Keycloak theme, your index should look
 more like this:

 `src/index.tsx`